zwe-htet-paing/cook-assistant/README.md

 ### Source Code (`src` folder)

-* `flask_app.py` - The main entry point of the Flask API
+* `flask_app.py` - The main entry point of the Flask API.
-* `streamlit_app.py` - The interactive Chat UI for the application, built using Streamlit
+* `streamlit_app.py` - The interactive Chat UI for the application, built using Streamlit.
-* `rag.py` - The main RAG logic for building the retrieving the data and building the prompt
+* `rag.py` - The main RAG logic for building the retrieving the data and building the prompt.
-* `ingest.py` - Loading the data into the knowledge base
+* `ingest.py` - Loading the data into the knowledge base.
-* `minsearch.py` - An in-memory search engine
+* `minsearch.py` - An in-memory search engine.
-* `db.py` - Includes the logic for logging requests and responses to a PostgreSQL database
+* `db.py` - Includes the logic for logging requests and responses to a PostgreSQL database.
-* `db_prep.py` - The script for initializing the database
+* `db_prep.py` - The script for initializing the database.

 ### Root Directory Files

 * `test.py` - A script for selecting random questions for testing.
 * `demo_cli.py` - An interactive Command-Line Interface (CLI) for interacting with the application.
 * `demo_streamlit.py` - The simple UI for the application, built using Streamlit.
-* `init_database.py` - Script for initializing the PostgreSQL database.
+* `init_database.py` - The script for initializing the PostgreSQL database.
-* `init_dashboard` - Script for setting up the Grafana dashboard.
+* `init_dashboard` - The script for setting up the Grafana dashboard.

 ## Interface